ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 A Presenter MUST review the evidence produced by an Attester for fitness prior to distribution.

-A Presenter MUST NOT disclose an attestation message if it contains information it cannot parse.
+A Presenter MUST NOT disclose PKIX evidence if it contains information it cannot parse.
 This restriction applies to entity types and attributes type.
 This is to ensure that the information provided by the Attester can be evaluated by the Presenter.

-A Presenter MUST NOT disclose an attestation message if it contains entities others than the ones that were requested of the Attester.
+A Presenter MUST NOT disclose PKIX evidence if it contains entities others than the ones that were requested of the Attester.
 This is to ensure that only the selected entities are exposed to the Verifier.

-A Presenter MUST NOT disclose evidencee if it contains an entity with an attribute that was not requested of the Attester.
+A Presenter MUST NOT disclose evidence if it contains an entity with an attribute that was not requested of the Attester.
 This is to ensure that only the selected information is disclosed to the Verifier.